It is not about trekking or tracking. It is about being with Mountain Gorillas.

 No matter what-Gorilla Tracking or Trekking – It is a once in a lifetime experience you will not soon forget.

 If you like to go and experience the gorillas and not worry about the terminology, “Call it Gorilla Tracking or Trekking” – then contact us to experience the Mountain gorillas on a trek or a Gorilla Habituation Experience in Bwindi Impenetrable Forest in Uganda.

 We love to be of help and create for you that perfect Mountain Gorilla Safari Experience in Bwindi Forest or Mgahinga Gorilla Park.
 An experience that you will never forget – you might even return for another tracking or trekking the Gentle Giants of the Forest.

-Gorillas, Gorilla Safaris is what we are about, what we do, we do not dabble in other things, but memorable including memorable Gorilla Safaris whether you are trekking or Tracking, we will get you there.
+Gorillas, Gorilla Safaris, is what we are about, what we do, we do not dabble in other things.
+Still, memorable, including memorable Gorilla Safaris, whether you are trekking or Tracking, we will get you there.